hms-dbmi/gehlenborglab-website/_publications/gehlenborg-2020-nature-biotech-scrnaseq.md

 ---
 title: "Guidelines for reporting single-cell RNA-seq experiments"
 image: reporting-scrnaseq.png
-image-alt: A flowchart which shows the workflow of a typical single-cell RNA-seq experiment
+image-alt: A flowchart which shows the workflow of a typical single-cell RNA-seq experiment.

 members:
   - nils-gehlenborg